Dealmakers see rebound after US activity buoys global M&A volumes

 By Anirban Sen and Anousha Sakoui

-NEW YORK, Sept 29 (Reuters) - Mergers and acquisitions activity globally showed few signs of improvement but a rebound in volumes in the United States - the world's biggest investment banking market - gave dealmakers hope of a sustained recovery in the near term.
+NEW YORK, Sept 29 (Reuters) - Mergers and acquisitions activity globally showed few signs of improvement in the third quarter but a rebound in volumes in the United States - the world's biggest investment banking market - gave dealmakers hope of a sustained recovery in the near term.

-The total quarterly value of M&A fell slightly to $717.4 billion by September 28, according to data from Dealogic, from $738.1 billion last year during the same period.
+The total value of M&A fell slightly to $717.4 billion during the September quarter, according to data from Dealogic, from $738.1 billion last year during the same period.

 "My outlook is stable - we're going to continue to see a steady flow of deals.
 We're not going to see the craziness that we had in 2021.
 But on the other hand, I think all these predictions of the demise of M&A are overblown," said Melissa Sawyer, global head of M&A at law firm Sullivan & Cromwell LLP.